-Each November, a new list of STI Foundation scholarships is available in the Financial Aid office.
+Each November, a new list of STI Foundation scholarships is

+available in the Financial Aid office.
 These scholarships are offered exclusively to STI students.
-Each giver establishes criteria and eligibility.
-Enrolled and accepted students are notified by email or postcard when scholarship applications become available.
+There are many types of scholarships available and we encourge all students to apply.
+Each donor establishes criteria and eligibility guidelines which include qualities such as academic achievement, finanical need, program area, community involvement or participation in student activities.
+Enrolled and accepted students are notified by e-mail or postcard when scholarship applications become available.
 STI scholarship information is also sent to hundreds of high school counselor offices.

-The deadline for completed applications is the second Friday in January.
-A volunteer scholarship committee makes recommendations to the foundation board.
-Students are notified and funds are placed directly into the students' Business Office accounts in the fall.
+The deadline for completed applications is usually the second Friday in January.
+Students who complete the scholarship application process will be considered for all the scholarships for which they are eligible.
+A volunteer scholarship selection committee completes the selection process and students are notified of the awards by late April.
+Funds are placed directly into the students' Business Office accounts in the fall.
 All students are strongly encouraged to also complete the FAFSA form when making application.